frostming/pep665_poc/README.md

 ## Caveats

-Requirements with extras are not supported by this example.
+- Requirements with extras are not supported by this example.
+- The locker is not cross-platform.
+Namely you must install with the same python version and environment.